The Magic Snowflake: Plot

 Santa returns and takes Nicholas to the basement to find that the magic snowflake was melted.
 They see the Council of Retired Santas arrive as Nicholas and Beatrice explain what happened to Santa.
 Santa tells Nicholas that he has Grown-up-itis.
 Beatrice and Santa ask the Victorian Santa to take over the workshop until Nicholas is cured.
 Santa and Nicholas go to the snow field as Nicholas sees a door marked 24.
 Santa explains to Nicholas that it is the advent calendar doors, and only Nicholas can see it with his eyes.
 Nicholas enters door 24, and he sees himself in the future as a tyrannical corporate executive who makes products designed to make kids grow up faster.
 Nicholas and Rufus find a hamster marked 7 as they exit door 24.

-Meanwhile, at Santa's workshop, Beatrice shows Victorian Santa a handheld game, and he realizes that it doesn't exist in Victorian era.
+Meanwhile, at Santa's workshop, Beatrice shows Victorian Santa a handheld game, and he realizes that it does not exist in Victorian era.
 He expresses disdain at all the other modern toys kids that are now being made and decides to do something about it.
 Back at the advent calendar, Nicholas shows Santa a hamster with the number 7 and says that it is the next door to enter.
 He then enters door 7 and meets with Tim-Tim and his mother, who is the Shaman of the Eskimo Village.
 The Shaman explains to Nicholas he is to find door 3 near bear mountain that leads to the past.
 Nicholas tells Santa about the last door to enter near bear mountain, then Nicholas sees door 1.
 Santa warns Nicholas not to enter the door, but Nicholas ignores Santa's warning and enters it anyway.
 Seeing baby Nicholas with his parents boarding a ship, Nicholas tries to stop them, but it was too late.
 After he exits door 1, the advent calendar doors collapse as Nicholas now has a beard and Santa asks Nicholas that door 3 still works if he can find it.
 So Nicholas and Rufus go to bear mountain on their own to find door 3 as Santa returns to Daffodil Orphanage.